robert17/iotf-rtd/docs/libraries/python_cli_for_api.rst

 ==========================================================================
-Python Client Library - Internet of Things Foundation Connect API Support
+Python Client Library - Internet of Things Foundation API Support
 ==========================================================================

 Introduction
 -------------------------------------------------------------------------------

-This client library describes how to use Internet of Things Foundation API with the Python ibmiotf client library.
+This client library describes how to use the Internet of Things Foundation Python client library with the Internet of Things Foundation API.
 For help with getting started with this module, see `Python Client Library - Introduction <https://github.com/ibm-messaging/iot-python>`__.

 This documentation contains information on how applications can use the `Python ibmiotf Client Library <https://pypi.python.org/pypi/ibmiotf>`__ to interact with your organization in the IBM Internet of Things Foundation Connect through ReST APIs.

-The Device section contains information on how devices can publish events and handle commands using the Python ibmiotf Client Library.
+The `Python for Devices documentation </python_cli_for_devices.html>`__ contains information on how devices can publish events and handle commands using the Python ibmiotf Client Library.

-Application section contains information on how applications can use the Python ibmiotf Client Library to interact with devices.
+The `Python for Applications documentation </python_cli_for_apps.html>`__ contains information on how applications can use the Python ibmiotf Client Library to interact with devices.

 Constructor
 -------------------------------------------------------------------------------

-The constructor builds the client instance, and accepts a Properties object containing the following definitions:
+The Internet of Things Python module client is built by the constructor.
+The constructor require a properties object containing the following definitions:

 * org - Your organization ID
 * auth-method - Always "apikey"
 * auth-key - API key
 * auth-token - API key token

-The Properties object creates definitions which are used to interact with the Internet of Things Foundation Connect module.
+The properties object creates definitions which are used to interact with the Internet of Things Foundation Connect module.

 The following code snippet shows how to construct the APIClient instance using the properties,